 A ‘thriving economically active rural economy’ forms part of the vision of LIVE Park, our Local Development Plan.
-Lasy year, our Planning Performance Framework reported that we developed two Rural Development Frameworks to pilot new approaches to guide and facilitate appropriate rural development in two pressured countryside areas of the National Park; at east and west Loch Lomondside.
+Our Planning Performance Framework 2015-2016 reported that we developed two Rural Development Frameworks to pilot new approaches to guide and facilitate appropriate rural development in two pressured countryside areas of the National Park; at east and west Loch Lomondside.
 These strategic frameworks were created to provide more coordinated policy direction and comfort to landowners, investors and communities on the types of development that could be accommodated.

 Early indications are that this framework approach is facilitating development by installing more confidence in landowners to invest in the National Park.
 Taking the West Loch Lomondside Framework as an example, over the last year we have worked closely with Luss Estates, the local landowner, on a package of development projects within Luss and in the countryside around the village, including: